Skip to content

 After two hours of energetic performance from Vampire Weekend, their encore would somehow top the main set.

 Recently, frontman Koenig has taken crowd requests for rare Vampire Weekend songs to sing during the encore.
-During this tour, the band has elevated the stakes by playing cover.
+During this tour, the band has elevated the stakes by playing covers.
 They'll play it all, from Billy Joel, to a hilariously messy rendition of Chappell Roan's "Hot To Go."

 In Philly, they attempted 15 covers in less than 30 minutes.
 Most songs lasted a minute or so, but the entertaining part wasn't the song they played, rather it was watching them work through it on the spot.